trumpeterchris/Weather2Sheet/README.markdown

 Version 3.2.0.

-Wu is a fast small command-line application that retrieves weather data from [Weather Underground](http://www.wunderground.com).
+_wu_ is a fast small command-line application that retrieves weather data from [Weather Underground](http://www.wunderground.com).

 Description
 -----------

-To use Wu, you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
+To use _wu,_ you need to obtain an API key from Weather Underground [http://www.wunderground.com/weather/api/](http://www.wunderground.com/weather/api/).
 You should then add that key and the name of your default weather station to $HOME/.condrc:

 	{
 	  "key": "YOUR_API_KEY",
 	  "station": "Lincoln, NE"
 	}

-(the above is available in the Wu root directory as "condrc")
+(the above is available in the wu root directory as "condrc")

-Wu has the following major options:
+wu has the following major options:

 * _--conditions_ reports the current weather conditions.